mvvik/Amacrine-AII/FIGURE_S4_1pool_Cooperative/README.md

-### Code for Figs. 5C2 and S4B: Parameter profiles and capacitance vs. pulse duration plots
+### Code for Figs. 5C2 and S4B: parameter profiles and capacitance vs. pulse duration plots
 #### One-pool Cooperative Exocytosis Model
 Execute script RUN_THIS_FIRST.m, which will produce all figures. <br>
 Make sure you download the MATLAB parallel toolbox. <br>